ninja-software/xoauthlite/README.md

-# XOAuth example
+# XOAuth lite

-> A lite version of XOAuth for example
+> A reduced version of XOAuth

 XOAuth provides a simple way to interact with OpenId Connect identity providers from your local CLI.
 Many OIDC providers only support the Authorisation Code grant - and that means running a local web server to receive the authorisation response, or using something like [Postman](https://www.postman.com/).
 These can be tricky to fit into a scripted workflow in a shell.